sfuhrm/capsula/README.md

 ## Project status statement

 The project is at the moment **experimental**.
-It can build simple packages for Debian and Redhat like distributions.
+It can build simple packages for Debian and Fedora like distributions.

 Releasing the project at this stage is to enable other people to participate.